UCNProf/DMA_DekkersAlgorithm/README.md

 # DekkersAlgorithm
-An implementation of the five stages described in dekker's algorithm
+This is an example on how to implement the five attempt described by dekker's algorithm in Java.

+## First Attempt

+## Second Attempt

+## Third Attempt

+## Forth Attempt

+## Final Attempt